saif-ellafi/play-by-the-writing/README.md

 There are many files with `.yml` extension inside the `match` folder of espanso.
 Open with a text editor and change the lines that start with `:` in order to change their command keyword.

+The match files point to the random tables included out of the box, which are in the `tables` folder, in the same level than `match` folder.
+There you will find all included random tables by default (this will be overritten on every upgrade, so you should work in `my_tables` instead for customization).

-Some entries point to `table` (or `wtable` for weighted tables) which follow with a table name.
-This table name is the file name within the folder `tables`, and you can append with comma more than one, i.e. `table1,table2`
+Most match files entries point to a command using `--table` (or `--wtable` for weighted tables) which follow with a table name.
+This table name is the filename within the folder `tables`, and you can append with comma more than one, i.e. `table1,table2` when customizing.

 Understanding this, will allow you to copy these segments to create your own commands with your own tables!